-Our new exhibition just opened at Project Row Houses, a cultural institution in Houston’s Third Ward.
-Titled “Mining the HMNS: An Investigation by The Natural History Museum“it interrogates the symbiotic relationship between the Houston Museum of Natural Sciences (HMNS) and its corporate sponsors, excavates the narratives and displays in the Houston museum’s Energy Hall, and highlights the voices and stories that are excluded: those of the predominantly low-income Latino and African-American communities living in the shadow of refineries and petrochemical plants.
+In 2016 we teamed up with TEJAS (Texas Environmental Justice Advocacy Services) to launch an exhibition at Project Row Houses, a cultural institution in Houston’s Third Ward.
+Titled “Mining the HMNS: An Investigation by The Natural History Museum“it highlighted the voices and stories that are excluded from the local city science museum’s Energy Hall: those of the predominantly low-income Latino and African-American communities living in the shadow of refineries and petrochemical plants.

 Operation Dinosaur launches at Project Row Houses, a cultural institution in Houston's Third Ward and the site of our latest pop-up exhibition "Mining the HMNS".

 The Natural History Museum's primary subject of study is the “fossil fuel ecosystem”, encompassing land, energy, politics, society, economics and culture.
 We turn our anthropological gaze on traditional science museums as ideological habitats within this ecosystem.